astrockragh/cosmic_variance/README.rst

         zarray = np.array([7,8,9,11,13]) # redshift bin edges

         #### these arguments are optional ####
-        name = 'JWST' # name of the survey, if provided, the output file will be saved as dfs/{name}.csv along with a meta file acc = 'low' # accuracy of the calculation, 'low' or 'high, low is default, faster and sufficient for almost all applications
+        name = 'JWST' # name of the survey, if provided, the output file will be saved as dfs/{name}.csv along with a meta file.
+        # Default is None, in which case the output will not be saved

+        acc = 'low' # accuracy of the calculation, 'low' or 'high, low is default, faster and sufficient for almost all applications

+        verbose = False # if True, will print out the progress of the calculation, default is False

         #If you want to use a different cosmology, you can specify it by the following in the get_cv call
-        # OmegaM = 0.308, OmegaL = 0.692, sig8 = 0.82
+        # OmegaM = 0.308, OmegaL = 0.692, OmegaBaryon = 0.022/(0.678)**2 sigma8 = 0.82, ns = 0.96, h = 0.678

-        cv_df = cv.get_cv(side1, side2, zarray, name = name, acc=acc)
+        cv_df = cv.get_cv(side1, side2, zarray, name = name, acc=acc, verbose = verbose)

 This will calculate the cosmic variance for a 2.2 arcmin x 4.4 arcmin survey in redshifts bin [7, 8], [8,9], [9,11], [11,13] and save the output.